Akuli/python-tutorial/variables.md

 When assigning something to a variable using a `=`, the right side of the `=` is always executed before the left side.
-This means that we can do something with a variable on the right side, then assign the result back to the same variable on the left side:
+This means that we can do something with a variable on the right side, then assign the result back to the same variable on the left side.

 ```py
 >>> a = 1